cwarden45/Coding-fRNA-Comment/Kertesz_et_al_2010_Comp/README.md

 ![Overall PARS Score Distributions](PARS_density.png "PARS Score Density Distributions")

-Perhaps this means I should try looking at the intronic / intergenic portions of partially overlapping EvoFold fold (like for HAC1).
+Perhaps this means I should try looking at the intronic / intergenic portions of partially overlapping exonic EvoFold fold (like for HAC1).
 However, I am not currently certain what to think of these density plots (except that they look similar with or without filtering for EvoFold overlap).